Chapter One (1)

-“Its an honor, my lady.
+“It's an honour, my lady.
 I am an asset manager.
 My lady, if any time in future you need such, I am your man.”

 “Asset manager?
 I've never heard of such.”

-“Its a highly respectable profession, my lady.
-I, for example, would manage you possessions in your stead, so you do not need to bother about details and numbers.”
+“It's a highly respectable profession, my lady.
+I, for example, would manage your possessions in your stead, so you do not need to bother about details and numbers.”

 "I'll tell it to you straight, Mr. Jodanham.
 I have no intention of letting anyone manage my assets.
 No one in this room at all.
 I'm going to assume you are not the only asset manager here.”

-“What assets does a lady truly have that her drawer cannot manage?
-A respectable profession?
-You all here are at the bottom of the carrier chain, if so.
+“What assets does a lady truly have that her drawers cannot manage?
+As respectable a profession it seems; you all here are at the bottom of the career chain, if one is honest.
 But you are in luck Jodanham.”
 Lucy said mildly, silencing the now sweating fat man.
 The way her eyes pierced his, it was as though she knew who he was.
 As though, his secrets were before her eyes.

 Mr. Jodanham stood frozen in place as he watched the lady stroll away.
 Only then did he notice he was sweating in the rather airy room.
 Only once in his live was he ever as scared as he was just then.
 Something about the way she looked at him, which made him scared out of his mind.
 He did not know if to run or do as she said.
 Though all she did was make an offer, he felt it more like a command, and he knew somewhere in his heart that he would be seeking death by disobeying her.
 As if led by chin, he walked over to the maid and left his address.
 Though he felt a relief from the knowledge he had escaped a horrid experience, he felt as if he had just signed away his life on that address and only he could fathom why.